 In September 2009, crowds gathered in Midtown to see the old Mountain Bell building, one of many designed by the late Phoenix architect Al Beadle, demolished after years of neglect.
-The lot cleared by the implosion is now home to an ordinary structure surrounded by copious surface parking, but many other Beadle buildings remain and are being preserved.
-Two miles north, a former First Federal Bank branch has become home to Federal Pizza, the latest venture by Upward Projects, the same folks behind the nearby Windsor and Postino.
+The lot cleared by the implosion is now home to new structures surrounded by copious surface parking, but many other Beadle buildings remain and are being preserved.
+Two miles north, a former First Federal Bank branch designed by Al Beadle serves as home to Federal Pizza, a venture by Upward Projects, the same folks behind the nearby Windsor, Postino, and Joyride Tacos.

-Even if there aren’t a lot of cars in the drive-thru, there’s often a wait for a table to eat on site.
-That’s unsurprising given the popularity of Upward’s other establishments, and the formula applied here is similar to the one seen across the street at Windsor: a lively interior dining area, a relaxing patio, generous drink specials, special prices for kids, and cuisine that straddles the boundary between the familiar and the slightly adventurous.
-As the name implies, the emphasis is on pizza, but the pies sized for two are only one of many options on a menu that blends Italian and American influences but generally avoids red sauce cliches.
+There’s often a wait for a table to eat on site.
+That’s unsurprising given the popularity of Upward’s other establishments, and the formula applied here is similar to the one seen throughout the neighborhood: a lively interior dining area, a relaxing patio, special menus for kids, and cuisine that straddles the boundary between the familiar and the slightly adventurous.
+As the name implies, the emphasis is on pizza, but the pies are only one of many options on a menu that blends Italian and American influences but generally avoids red sauce cliches.

-To start, the vegetable board is a lively platter of produce.
-A half bulb of fennel, a big segment of cauliflower, some stalks of rapini, a few whole carrots, and bunch of fingerling potatoes share the space with a dipping sauce that is tasty but not really needed since the natural sweetness of each item is realized via roasting.
-A daily “BOH” (back of the house) soup is available in a cup or bowl.
-Recent choices have been a hearty split pea accentuated with bits of pork belly and a lighter, vegetarian white bean with a tomato base and fresh herbs.
+Among the appetizers, the vegetable board is a lively platter of produce.
+A half bulb of fennel, a big segment of cauliflower, some stalks of rapini, a few whole carrots, and bunch of fingerling potatoes share the space with a romesco dipping sauce that is tasty but not really essential since the natural sweetness and earthy quality of each item is realized via roasting.
+Arancini, balls of fried risotto with crisp exteriors and molten cores, and polenta, formed from corn meal and shaped into sticks with romesco on the side, are both starchy starters meant for sharing.

 5210 N. Central Ave., Phoenix AZ 85012